Background:

 The Young Adult Library Services Association (YALSA) has developed a training series, “Transforming Teen Services” http://www.ala.org/yalsa/train-trainer-project and representatives from most states participated in multi-day training sessions and are delivering this training to the public libraries in their states.

-Computational Thinking sessions will be held in Fall 2020.
+Computational Thinking sessions were held in Fall 2020.

 Computational Thinking has nothing to do with coding or computers; simply, it's problem solving and the steps we take to solves problems: decomposition (breaking it down into smaller parts); pattern recognition (do we see similarities); abstraction (what is relevant); algorithms (what set of rules can we can we design)